ErikEJ/erikej.github.io/_posts/2022-08-22-efcore-power-tools-updates.md

 The advanced options dialog now has a link to the user guide to help understand the many options provided by the tool.

 In addition, a `Rate` link has been provided that bring you to the Visual Studio Marketplace page for the extension.
-I really appreciate your reviews or rating as feedback to this free tool.
+I really appreciate your review or rating as feedback to this free tool.

 ![]({{ site.url }}/assets/efptnews2.png)